electron/electron/docs/api/utility-process.md

     `com.apple.security.cs.allow-unsigned-executable-memory` entitlements.
 This will allow the utility process to load unsigned libraries.
 Unless you specifically need this capability, it is best to leave this disabled.
     Default is `false`.
+  * `forceAllocationsToV8Sandbox` boolean (optional) - When V8 sandbox (aka V8 memory cage) is enabled, this flag
+    will route all heap allocations in the process to be placed inside the V8 sandbox address space.
+Enable this flag if you are loading a native addon in the process that is not [V8 sandbox][] compatible.
+    Default is `false`.

 Returns [`UtilityProcess`](utility-process.md#class-utilityprocess)